 Except as otherwise provided herein, applications for approval of all subdivisions shall require Sketch Plan approval by the Baldwin County Planning Director, the issuance of a Development Permit by the Baldwin County Planning and Zoning Commission, and Final Plat approval by the County Engineer and Baldwin County Planning Director.
-Applicants who seek subdivision approval for a non-exempt subdivision containing five (5) lots or less within the subdivision jurisdiction of the Baldwin County Commission may bypass the requirements for obtaining Sketch Plan approval and apply directly for a development permit and Final Plat Approval at the same time provided that the following conditions are met: (1) the construction or development of the subdivision lots will not require installation or construction of streets, and (2) each lot in the proposed subdivision adjoins a private road or public right-of-way which provides access for existing utilities to connect with each proposed lot without requiring the construction of additional infrastructure or utilities to connect with the boundaries of each proposed lot.
+Applicants who seek subdivision approval for a non-exempt subdivision containing five (5) lots or less within the subdivision jurisdiction of the Baldwin County Commission may bypass the requirements for obtaining Sketch Plan approval and apply directly for a development permit and Final Plat Approval at the same time provided that the following conditions are met: (1) the construction or development of the subdivision lots will not require installation or construction of streets, and (2) each lot in the proposed subdivision adjoins a private road or public right-of-way which provides access for existing utilities to connect with the boundaries of each proposed lot.
 (Note: The Applicant for approval of a non-exempt subdivision containing five (5) lots or less which meets the requirements set forth above shall be required to pay the application fee for Final Plat Approval only.)